Para melhor visualização do site, utilizar navegador Google Chrome.

 Rodrigo Oliveira worked with solid waste disposal engineering projects when he realized that the amount of recyclables being buried in landfills was impressive.
 Unfortunately, 75% of Brazilians do not separate recyclable material and municipal selective collection affects only a small part of the population, according to a survey conducted by Ibope in 2018.
 In addition, Rodrigo was aware that most recyclable recovery in Brazil was carried out by informal workforce without guaranteed labor rights.

 Faced with this reality, while pursuing his master’s degree in sustainability in 2016, Rodrigo came across the concept of urban mining – the process of locating and retrieving useful elements of discarded items for reuse.
 He decided to do this by formalizing the work of former waste pickers.

 In February 2019 came the 1st international award: Green Mining was in the Top 3 of the “Better World Award”, held in Belgium.
-In July, it was among the 7 Climate Ventures winners, which enabled them to participate in the worldwide Climate Launchpad program.
+In October won the Climate Ventures Green Business Ideas Competition, which enabled the startup to represent Brazil on the worldwide Climate Launchpad program in Holland.